Our law firm serves clients in Grand Rapids, Kalamazoo and throughout southwest Michigan.

 • Possibly up to 93 days in jail.

 Additional costs, such as court fees and increased insurance premiums, can also be burdensome.
 Mandatory alcohol education programs aim to deter repeat behavior.
 While the consequences are manageable, learning the severity helps first-time offenders recognize the long-term implications of an OWI conviction.
+Understanding the various legal consequences, such as fines, jail time, community service, and license suspension, is crucial for preparing for the repercussions of a first offense DUI charge.

 Is an OWI a Felony?